 (This blog has been written following a question raised on LinkedIn by Brian Wernham)

-By ‘exam only’, Brian was asking if this style of timebox only related to theory and was of no use other than for passing an AgilePM/DSDM exam.
+By ‘exam only’, the question was asking if this style of timebox only related to theory.
+It had no other use other than for passing an AgilePM Foundation or AgilePM Practitioner exam!

 So, what is the answer?

-Brian this is an excellent question and there is a lot more to it than I think you might realise!
+Well, Brian has posted an excellent question and there is a lot more to it than I think he might realise!

-The shortest answer I can give you in one word is …"almost".
+The shortest answer I can give in one word is …"almost".

 The DSDM method was created collaboratively in the mid-90s and the environment in which it was created then - is very different to the world we live in today.